Swannanoa (mansion)

 Swannanoa is an Italian Renaissance Revival villa built in 1912 by millionaire and philanthropist James H. Dooley (1841–1922) above Rockfish Gap on the border of northern Nelson County and Augusta County, Virginia, in the US.
-It is partially based on buildings in the Villa Medici, Rome.
+It is partially based on buildings in the Villa Medici, and the Villa Borghese located in the same park in Rome.

 Rockfish Gap is the southern end of the Skyline Drive through the Shenandoah National Park and the northern terminus of the Blue Ridge Parkway.

 It is located on the crest of the Blue Ridge mountains, overlooking both Shenandoah and Rockfish valleys.
 It is located on a jurisdictional border, so it is in both Augusta and Nelson counties.